'I expected to have ego clashes on the sets of CHAALIS CHAURAASI '

 The gaps are not intentional.
 It's not planned.
 The intent is to do different kind of films every time.
 If a certain story or script excites me and if I think I can take the script to another level and present it to the audience I'll do.
 There is no time bound for doing good films.
 The whole idea is to take cinema to another level and challenge yourself.

 Do you believe in being a trendsetter by making unusual films.
 Your upcoming film CHAALIS CHAURAASI also doesn't seem to be an ordinary fare?
 (Smiles)I am a very humble person.
 I am not a trendsetter at the same time I am not here to follow a trend or go by any trend.
 I don't want to get typecast.
 I don't want to be known for a particular genre.
 There are so many genres to be explored.
 Everyone has different choice.
 Even audiences have varied choice so why not a director?
-CHECK OUT: Hassan Jahangir's 'Hawa Hawa' in CHAALIS CHAURAASI

 Though CHAALIS CHAURAASI is inspired from a news article but we haven't lifted the entire incident.
 On the contrary we have created our own story.
 We thought on the same lines but we have created a very fresh and different product.
 In fact when our actors were reading the script they were really taken aback.
 Every page they found something unexpected happening.
 CHAALIS CHAURAASI is not a whodunit but it comes under humour genre and when crime gets added to it becomes edgy.

 Humour is Humor how can it be dark or light or grey or black or white?
 I seriously don't understand this logic.
 It's the people who have given their own terms.
 Coming to CHAALIS CHAURAASI, it has a very clean humour.
 Like DELHI BELLY it doesn't have a toilet humour.
 It's a family entertainer.
 The parents won't have to shut the ears of their children.
 It's all about the treatment how a storyteller wants to portray.

 "Heroines are just used as props"

 No in my film you won't hear any abuses.
 I don't adhere to that.
 As a filmmaker I won't do that.
 CHAALIS CHAURAASI is a clean great film without any gaali galoch.

 The idea was to bring the 4 actors in a new avatar, challenge their limitations make them do something which they haven't done before.
 If they are doing the same thing what's the use?
 The foursome have done whacked out humour and shown a complete wild side of theirs.

 Not really.
 They all have carved a niche for themselves as great actors and are known to get under the character so whatever challenges were thrown to them they successfully did it.
 I have brought them into a commercial entertaining space.

 It was not difficult to get them together.
 Though CHAALIS CHAURAASI is my first film with them, I have known them all on the personal basis.
 Moreover, they liked my vision and found well- planned.
 When they got to know that they'll be doing something which they haven't done before they were kicked about it.

 This was something I always expected to happen but to my surprise it never happened.
 There was no ego clash, no fighting for space or for close up, no waiting for each other.
 In fact they have partied working on this film and it has all come on-screen.
 They would not go to their vans even after completing the shot.
 They would be like chaar yaar who ganged up.
 You can make it out from the warmth and body language of theirs.
 Despite being the eldest and most experienced, it was Naseer who would always be excited to learn from the other three guys.
 They shared a great rapport.

 In fact that's the fun of this film, that's the USP of this film.

 In most of the films heroines are just used as props.
 And I don't follow that philosophy.
 Unless and until they have some pivotal role to play or they play second fiddle to the hero I don't think they should become a part of the film.
 My film CHAALIS CHAURAASI didn't have any scope for heroine.
 I want to be honest and loyal to my audience rather going by the opinion of few people.
 There is no said formula for a hit film.
 Any film can work without the so-called reason.
 As far as the glamour part is concerned I have kept good 3 item numbers including 80s popular track 'Hawa Hawa'.

 'Hawa Hawa' was a bigger hit than today's sensational song 'KOLAVERI DI' when it came.
 There was no media, no television yet it was a superhit song and it is still widely loved.
 I had the privilege to bring 'Hawa Hawa' back with my film.
 It's like reliving those days again.
 The song very much forms the part of film's narrative.
 There comes a situation in the film where we needed an old song.
 I was dying to do the remix of old R D Burman song.
 However, ultimately we zeroed in on a non-film song 'Hawa Hawa'.

 The title 4084 certainly has some significance in the film.
 The police van and number plate form an important character in the film.
 It's an integral part of the film.
 You may not find a connect with the title now but as you watch the film you'll realize there could not have been more apt title.

 It was an amazing experience.
 The shoot of CHAALIS CHAURAASI which had a marathon 45 days shooting schedule got completed in 40 days without any retakes.
 No film is shot during monsoon period but CHAALIS

 "Naseer is god of acting"

 In one word they all are fantastic human beings to work with.
 Individually, Naseer is god of acting.
 He doesn't have blood in his veins it's filled with talent which he oozes out.
 While Atul is a very dedicated actor whatever he takes up he does it wholeheartedly.
 Ravi is charming, flamboyant and childlike.
 Naseer calls him a 'Chuppa Rustam' because he will never let you know what and how he's going to perform.
 He performs spontaneously.
 Where many actors have the habit of rehearsing, Ravi acts from his heart.
 Kay Kay is an intense actor.
 Whether its humour or emotion he does with complete intensity.